Important Information to Know During Our Campus Transformation — Read More

 The Audiology Department provides evaluation and rehabilitative services primarily for children from birth to 21 years of age, but we also work with adults upon request.
 To see our locations, click here.

 Our extraordinary team strives to provide you and your child with the best possible care.
-We do our very best to empower you and your family to make informed decisions about the hearing evaluation treatment process, amplification or cochlear implant options, as well as educational or language stimulation choices.
+We do our very best to empower you and your family to make informed decisions about the hearing evaluation treatment process, amplification or cochlear implant options, and educational or language stimulation options.

 Our services include: